 Depending on the length of each term, 10 lessons on average are given and a termly charge is made, in advance.
-The cost per weekly lesson from September 2021 is £21.00 (for 30 minutes).
+The cost per weekly lesson from April 2023 will be £22 (for 30 minutes).
 Invoices are sent by the individual teacher directly to the parent.

 Pupils are expected to observe the published timetable and must inform their instrumental teacher or the Director of Music as soon as possible if for any reason they are unable to attend their lesson.
 No remission of fees is allowed for missed lessons unless the circumstances are exceptional.
 If lessons are to be discontinued, one term’s notice in writing is required or fees in lieu.

 Pupils may wish to begin by hiring an instrument.
 Information about rental schemes is available at School and teachers will be happy to offer appropriate advice.
 Once tuition at Bancroft’s has been accepted, it is expected that pupils do not receive tuition on the same instrument from an external teacher at the same time as learning in School.

 Instrumentalists who learn in or out of school are expected and encouraged to take part in school ensembles and to take full advantage of the facilities and opportunities offered to them.
 All singers and musicians are encouraged to practise their aural skills by joining a school choir.